-I admit I’m not a web programming prodigy, or a bestselling author seeking a speaking gig or an internet marketing goo-roo teaching you to strike it rich online.
+I admit I’m not a online millionaire, a programming prodigy, or a bestselling author seeking a speaking gig or an internet marketing goo-roo teaching you to strike it rich online.

-I’m just an over-educated (2 college degrees), former blue-collar working stiff; who accidentally stumbled into the shady world of online marketing and survived it.
+I’m just an over-educated geek (2.5 college degrees), who grew up in a hard-working, blue-collar family; who accidentally stumbled into the shady world of internet marketing and survived it.

 And I have taken what I learned and put it to good use.
 Now I use my hard-won skills (and knowledge) to help other small people succeed online.